Fruit Of My Womb

 Handed down from ancestors who passed

-Grandmothers who passed, while their sisters burned
+Grandmothers who passed, while their sisters were burned

 Aunties who passed, while their cousins were sent to prisons masked as boarding schools